vitdebacco/http4k-kodein-exposed/README.md

 # http4k-kodein-exposed
 This project is a sample service using [http4k](https://www.http4k.org/) (with Netty) and [Exposed](https://github.com/JetBrains/Exposed) ORM.
 At some point it will also leverage [Kodein](https://kodein.org/di/) for dependency injection.
-The ultimate goal is to incorporate a similar sample service into []() to test the performance various frameworks.
+The ultimate goal is to incorporate a similar sample service into [cautious-engine](https://github.com/vitdebacco/cautious-engine) to test the performance of various frameworks.

 ### Build and Run
 1. `docker-compose up`